 - While the cabbage cools, combine all stuffing ingredients and mix well.

 - Peel off the leaves of the cabbage.
 Cut away the thick portion of the vein.
 Slice larger leaves in half.
 Fill with 2-4 tablespoons of meat stuffing, depending on how large the leaves are.
 Roll the leaves tightly like a cigar.

 - Add 1 cup of water to the Instant Pot.
 Place the stuffed cabbage rolls in the pot with the larger rolls at the bottom and smaller ones on top, packing them in tightly.
 Stack in the same direction to create as many layers as needed.

 - Combine all sauce ingredients and pour over the cabbage rolls.
 Add a little more water if needed to mostly cover the cabbage.
 Seal the lid and set to pressure cook on high for 10 minutes.

-- Quickly release the pressure.
+- Naturally release the pressure for 10 minutes, then quickly release the remaining pressure.
 Remove the lid and let the cabbage sit in the sauce for 5 minutes before serving.
 Remove cabbage rolls carefully with rubber-tipped tongs and serve with additional sauce.

 If you've enjoyed this Instant Pot recipe, please let me know in the comments below!